Test of the GENIE neutrino event generator against reduced cross sections extracted from ${}^{16}$O $(e,e'p)$ data: Formalism of quasielastic scattering and neutrino event generator as a tool in reduced cross section study

 The bound nucleon momentum distributions in oxygen for the genuine CCQE events produced using the GENIE and the RFG, LFG, and effsf representations of the target nucleus are shown in Fig.\ref{Fig1}.
-It is clearly visible that in the range $150 \le p_m \le 220$ ($p_m \le 50$) (MeV/c) the probability density function (PDF) $dP/dp_m$ calculated with the RFG is much larger (smaller) than PDFs used in the other models, and correlation tails are observed in the RFG and effsf distributions.
-The missing energy $E_{mis}=\var_{\nu} - \var_{\mu} - T_p$ distribution for two sets of events in which neutrino knocks out a proton, calculated with neutrino energy $\var_{\nu}=0.5$ GeV using four GENIEs models are shown in Fig.\ref{Fig2}.
+It is clearly visible that in the range $150 \le p_m \le 220$ ($p_m \le 50$) (MeV/c) the probability density function (PDF) $dP/dp_m$ calculated with the RFG is much larger (smaller) than the PDFs used in the other models, and correlation tails are observed in the RFG and effsf distributions.
+The missing energy $E_{mis}=\var_{\nu} - \var_{\mu} - T_p$ distribution for two sets of events in which neutrino knocks out a proton, calculated with neutrino energy $\var_{\nu}=0.5$ GeV using four GENIE models is shown in Fig.\ref{Fig2}.
 The first set contains events with a muon and only one proton (1p + 0n) in the final state.

-Such events are selected in electron scattering experiments $(e,e'p)$ to measure reduced cross sections.
+Such events are selected in electron scattering experiments $(e,e'p)$, where events with one or more low energy neutrons are only excluded through kinematic cuts.
+The events from (1p + 0n) set are used to measure reduced cross sections.
 The second set contains events with a muon, one proton, and at least one neutron (1p + Nn) in the final state.
+This set also includes the events in which a knocked out protons produce neutrons in inelastic interactions with the residual nucleus, i.e. events with large missing energy.
 In neutrino experiments these two sets of events are not distinguished, because the incident neutrino energy is unknown.
 For all models (except G21\_11 model), the maximum of distribution is located in the range $E_m \le 40$ MeV.
-For the G18\_02a and G18\_10a models, the distributions of events in (1p+0n) set have narrow peak in the range $20 \le E_m \le 30$ MeV.
-The inelastic scattering changes the energy of the knocked-out protons significantly, and therefore the distributions of events in the (1p+Nn) set are continued into the higher missing region.
+For the G18\_02a and G18\_10a models, the distributions of events in the (1p+0n) set have narrow peak in the range $20 \le E_m \le 30$ MeV.
+The inelastic scattering changes the energy of the knocked-out protons significantly, and therefore the distributions of events in the (1p+Nn) set are extend into the higher missing region.